Life As a Machine Feeder and Offbearer

 - Slab Puller

 In 2016, there was an estimated number of 87,700 jobs in the United States for Machine Feeder and Offbearer.
 New jobs are being produced at a rate of 1.7% which is below the national average.
 The Bureau of Labor Statistics predicts 1,500 new jobs for Machine Feeder and Offbearer by 2026.
-Due to new job openings and attrition, there will be an average of 12,000 job openings in this field.
+Due to new job openings and attrition, there will be an average of 12,000 job openings in this field each year.

 The states with the most job growth for Machine Feeder & Offbearer are New Mexico, South Carolina, and Arizona.
 Watch out if you plan on working in Alaska, Hawaii, or Massachusetts.
 These states have the worst job growth for this type of profession.